wpmetabox/docsv2/docs/tutorials/show-upcoming-events-with-breakdance.md

 Let’s check which tools are necessary for this practice.

-* [The Meta Box plugin](https://wordpress.org/plugins/meta-box/):to have a framework to create a custom post type and custom fields for the events;
+* [The Meta Box plugin](https://wordpress.org/plugins/meta-box/): to have a framework to create a custom post type and custom fields for the events;
 * [MB Custom Post Type](https://metabox.io/plugins/custom-post-type/): to create a custom post type for the events;
 * [Meta Box Builder](https://metabox.io/plugins/meta-box-builder/): to have a UI on the backend to create the custom fields visually;
 * **Breakdance**: to build the page, which contains the upcoming events section.